AntouanK/Pickard/README.md

 # Pickard

-Pickard is a node.js module, able to start a Chrome window, and provide an API to communicate with Chrome.
+Pickard is a node.js module, able to start a Chrome window, and provide an API to communicate with Chrome ( dev tools ).

-###Example
+**NOTE**
+( work in progress, currently only for Mas OS X )

+### Sample

 ```javascript
 'use strict';